microsoft/PartsUnlimitedMRP/docs/HOL_Continuous-Integration-with-Visual-Studio-Online-Build/HOL_Continuous-Integration-with-Visual-Studio-Online-Build.md

 **7.** Select the second Gradle task and **edit the task name** to say *OrderService* and set the **Gradle Wrapper** to the following location:
+(NOTE: set the Options to **-x text** as the test have external dependencies on a mongo database.)

 	src/Backend/OrderService/gradlew
+	-x test

 Set the **Working Directory** to the following location: